 The subjects of the books I’ve worked on include working for the United Nations, thriving in the face of cancer, and raising a child with learning disabilities.

 Besides Art Buchwald, authors whose manuscripts I’ve edited and/or consulted on include Anne Dick, widow of Philip K. Dick; June Bingham, writer and wife of Congressman Jonathan Bingham; and Nicholas C. Forstmann, a co-founder of Forstmann Little & Company.

 I have worked with both seasoned authors as well as first-time writers.
 Working with any kind of writer calls for encouragement and an incisive, no-nonsense critique of their work.

 For a few years I worked as a script analyst for Turner Network Television and as a book scout for Miramax Films.
 Well-versed in the elements of storytelling, I enjoy helping screenwriters figure out what will make their scripts sing.

 In 1997 I joined both the Hunter College and Baruch College English Departments in New York City where I continue to teach.
-I volunteer with the Op-Ed Project, which encourages opinion pieces by writers too often overlooked.
+I am also a grievance counselor for the labor union that represents CUNY faculty and staff.